zhinst/laboneq-applications/examples/task_options.md

 chore({"foo": 10, "bar": "ge", "baz": 20})
 ```

-    foo=10 bar='ge' baz=20

 ```python
 try:
     chore({"foo": 10, "bar": "ge", "baz": "not a number"}) except ValidationError as e:
     print(e)
 ```

-    1 validation error for option_model
-    baz
-      Input should be a valid integer, unable to parse string as an integer [type=int_parsing, input_value='not a number', input_type=str]
-        For further information visit https://errors.pydantic.dev/2.7/v/int_parsing

 # Create a model option from BaseExperimentOptions and use it in a task